 |Hosting Pack||Business & Collaboration Pack|

 |KernelCare||Sucuri Malware Scanner|

 |Uptime Robot||Speed Kit|

 To log into your Plesk server, in a browser, you would use https://ipaddress:8443 or https://hostname.com/8443.
 The default user name is admin and a password preassigned (but this may have been changed if Plesk was pre-installed by a third party).
 If on Linux, the default user name can be root and on Windows, it can be administrator.
 This can be disabled by adding the following to the panel.ini:

 systemAdmin = false

 Once you have logged in, you will see the first main page along with the menu bar on the left side.
-Here you will be able to manage your server under the Server Management section and under the Hosting Services section, you will administer your domains, customers, resellers create/modify subscriptions and service plans.
-The My Profile section in the menu allows you to change your Plesk administrative password and view/edit your Profile and Preferences (i.e. contact, email, company name, phone number, address, etc).
+You will be able to manage your server under the Server Management section.
+Under the Hosting Services section, you will administer your domains, customers, resellers create/modify subscriptions and service plans.
+The My Profile section in the menu allows you to change your Plesk administrative password and view/edit your Profile and Preferences. (i.e., contact, email, company name, phone number, address).

-End users with any level of experience can manage their VPS or Dedicated server easily with Plesk because of the user friendly interface and the large number of extensions for Plesk.
-Plesk will save time and money as it makes the daily tasks of managing a server easy and all the automation with Plesk will cut time in website, email and database management.
+End users with any level of experience can manage their VPS or Dedicated server easily with Plesk because of the user-friendly interface and the large number of extensions for Plesk.
+Plesk will save time and money as it makes the daily tasks of managing a server easy.
+The automation with Plesk will cut time in website, email, and database management.
 All extensions are “1-click” installs.
-This means all extension installs are automated which simplifies each install so that any end user will feel like a pro when creating and setting up their website.
-Best of all, you do not need to pay for extensions you do not need as Plesk designed its interface to only add what you use.
+This means all extension installs are automated, which simplifies each install so that any end-user will feel like a pro when creating and setting up their website.
+Best of all, you do not need to pay for extensions you do not need as Plesk designed its interface only to add what you use.